 Another amazing local option is Bar Seneca (Calle Algazel, 2), a short walk across the Roman Bridge from the main tourist attractions.
 A local favorite for more than 60 years, they serve the best patatas bravas in Córdoba!

-I always hear new auxiliares in Córdoba talk about how there’s “no good international food here.”
+I always hear new arrivals in Córdoba talk about how there’s “no good international food here.”
 That couldn’t be further from the truth!
-While it’s no Madrid when it comes to a literal world of global cuisine, Córdoba is home to a small but solid selection of fantastic international restaurants.
+While it’s no Madrid when it comes to being a literal world of global cuisine, Córdoba is home to a small but solid selection of fantastic international restaurants.

 One of my go-to places is La Tranquera (Calle Cardenal Gonzalez, 53), a fabulous Argentinian place tucked away in the Jewish quarter.
 We try to order something new as far as far as appetizers go every time we come here, but for the mains, their entrañas steak is perfect.
 Basically, you can’t go wrong with anything you order here.

 Another fantastic spot for international food is well worth the bus trip from the center to the Avenida de Barcelona neighborhood.
 Cielito Lindo (Ronda de la Manca, 5) serves up the absolute best authentic Mexican food in town in a small but lovely little restaurant.
 (But when I say “small,” I mean small—there are maybe 10 tables in the entire place with two or three more outside in nice weather, so definitely call ahead if this sounds like something you’d be interested in!)